Luhmeiy/Habits/README.md

 ## 🔍 What I Did Different

+Original project for reference: [Original project](https://github.com/rocketseat-education/nlw-setup-ignite)

+- Added routing with React Router.
 - Added login page with Google and Firebase Authentication.
-- Added routing with React Router.
+- Generated avatars for users with [DiceBear](https://dicebear.com/).
+Original avatars design was done by [Micah Lanier](https://dribbble.com/micahlanier) under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+It can be found on [Figma](https://www.figma.com/community/file/829741575478342595).
 - Made it possible to edit user information.
 - Made it possible to edit and delete habits.